 We are an equal opportunities training provider, which means that we are committed to a policy of equality of opportunity aiming to offer a high quality service no matter what your personal circumstances.

-The Learning Support Service is here if you have a specific learning disability or difficulty or you require specialist assistance.
+The Learning Support Service is here if you have a specific learning disability or difficulty, or you require specialist assistance on an accredited course.

 - discuss with you and assess the support you may need